hrvg/statisticalRoughness/README.md

 ## Purpose

- is an `R` package designed to efficiently compute roughness exponents for large areas and over a range of specified scales.
+`statisticalRoughness` is an `R` package designed to efficiently compute roughness exponents for large areas and over a range of specified scales.

 ## How to install